indigogem/sdl3_cmake_vscode_template/README.md

 Some downside is you should be aware how you build your thirdparty, to not link you release build with debug version etc.

+Executable will be put in build/bin data/ will be copied in build/bin/data